 But unlike Christmas, doing a Google search is not magical.

-In this article, you will understand how a Google search works and how you can reach the top of searches.
+In this article, you will understand how Google search works and how you can reach the top of searches.
 Come on?

-How does Google scour the internet?
+How does Google search the internet?

 How does Google search for the answers to your search?